 Serving Lemon Ginger Crinkle Cookies

-Perfect with a cup of tea or a nice cold glass of milk, Old-Fashioned Lemon Ginger Crinkle Cookies are so delicious that I often find myself opening the cookie jar only to find they are all gone!
+Perfect with a cup of tea or a nice cold glass of milk, Old-Fashioned Lemon Ginger Crinkle Cookies are so irresistible that I often find myself opening the cookie jar only to find they are all gone!
 If you have slightly less enthusiastic cookie monsters at your house than I do, the cookies will keep well in a sealed container at room temperature for three to five days.

 Lemon Ginger Crinkle Cookies – Printable Recipe